 - 2 tablespoons flour or arrowroot starch for gluten free

 - Sea salt and freshly ground black pepper to taste

-In a large, wide-topped pot or dutch oven heat olive oil over medium high heat.
-Add the garlic, onion, celery, apples, potatoes, rosemary, and sage.
-Cook for 7 to 8 minutes, stirring very often, until the potatoes are just starting to soften.
-Pour in the stock, then cover pot with lid and bring to a boil.
+In a large, wide-topped pot or dutch oven add the garlic, onion, celery, apples, potatoes, rosemary, and sage. and cook over medium high heat.
+Pour in about 1/4 cup of vegetable broth and cook for 7 to 8 minutes, stirring very often, until the potatoes are just starting to soften.
+Pour in the rest of the broth, then cover pot with lid and bring to a boil.

 Chop the chestnuts into small pieces and add to the pot when it starts to boil.
 Remove lid, reduce heat to medium low, and boil uncovered for about 20 minutes until the potatoes are very soft.

 Whisk the cream and flour together in a small bowl or glass until smooth, then stir it into the soup.